'''"Ali Baba and the Forty Thieves"''' is a story from the ''Literature/ArabianNights''.

 * HeKnowsTooMuch: At first, this is the reason why the Bandit Chief devotes so much time to finding and killing Ali Baba, to keep the location of his horde a secret.
 (When all his men are dead, however, it becomes a matter of self-preservation.)

 * NeedleInAStackOfNeedles: One of the thieves learns the location of Ali Baba's house, and puts a mark on his door.
-While he's away fetching the rest of the thieves, Morgiana puts the same mark on every other door in the street.
+While he's away fetching the rest of the thieves, Morgiana sees the mark, and thinking quickly she puts the same mark on every other door in the street.
+A second thief tries to mark the door more surreptitiously, but Morgana notices the mark anyway and does the same thing.
+The leader of the thieves is smarter, however, and chooses to study the house and area until he memorizes the location.

 ** This same tactic is used by one of the money-guarding dogs in the HansChristianAndersen tale "Literature/TheTinderbox".